xwiki-contrib/application-interactive-maps/PROGRESS.md

 ## Day 10 (27 May 2019)
 - [x] Create class for filterable list map objects
 - [x] Start work on Map Editor for filterable list maps
+## Day 11 (28 May 2019)
+- [x] Improve filterable list map editor
+- [x] Create FilterableListMapSheet and FilterableListMapTemplate
+- [x] Handle multiple field forms in FL Map Editor with same name
+- [x] Display the data in FilterableListMapSheet for manipulating later